gameplay3d/gameplay/CODING.md

 ## Indentation
 - Indent next line after all braces { }.
+- Braces should
 - Move code after braces { } to the next line.
-- Always ident the next line of any condition statement line.
+- Always indent the next line of any condition statement line.

 **Example**
 ```cpp